solliancenet/tech-immersion-data-ai/day1-exp3/README.md

     GO
     ```

-12. Your finaly query should look like, with `XXXXX` replaced with your unique ID:
+12. Your final query should look like, with `XXXXX` replaced with your unique ID:

     ```sql
-    USE ContosoAutoDb-XXXXX;
+    USE [ContosoAutoDb-XXXXX];
     GO

     SET STATISTICS IO ON